CollignonB/projetFilRouge/doc/misc.md

 use it as such.
 Think of it as a "No Entry" sign, rather than a locked door.
-URLs disallowed by the `robots.txt` file might still be indexed without being crawled, and the content from within the `robots.txt` file can be viewed by anyone, potentially disclosing the location of your private content!
-So, if you want to block access to private content, use proper authentication instead.
+URLs disallowed by the `robots.txt` file might still be indexed without being crawled, and the content from within the `robots.txt` file can be viewed by anyone, potentially disclosing the location of your protected content!
+So, if you want to block access to protected content, use proper authentication instead.

 For more information about `robots.txt`, please see: